 The key is simplicity and function.
 No over-stuffed brocade chairs or gilt-inlay dressing tables!
 Sturdy pieces like a pine or glass dining table; simple chairs; a plain solid headboard; and chrome lamps give a sleek feel.
 Whatever you do, don’t buy too much furniture.
 Keep it down to the absolute minimum you need so you have more open space to create an airy atmosphere.

 Artwork and photos bring a personal touch to your home.
 Keep it minimal with black-and-white family photos framed in clear plexiglass, black or white.
 Decoration and art should blend with the cool colour scheme and be understated.
-For a minimal look, think one or two striking pieces rather than lots of knick-knacks.
+For a minimal look, think of one or two striking pieces rather than lots of knick-knacks.
 Glass-fronted display cabinets are the antithesis of minimal!

 The kitchen is the most lived-in room in a home, which can make it a challenge to keep minimal.
 For this to work, you need plenty of cupboard space and a ruthless attitude towards leftovers and washing up.
-Choose crockery, cookware and cutlery in pale, neutral colours.
-Stoneware is a great choice for dishes; plain stainless steel for pots and pans.
-If you don’t have space to store everything, stoneware plates or bowls can be stacked on the counter, adding decorative yet minimal touch.
+Choose crockery, cookware, and cutlery in pale, neutral colours.
+Stoneware is a great choice for dishes; plain stainless steel is for pots and pans.
+If you don’t have space to store everything, stoneware plates or bowls can be stacked on the counter, adding a decorative yet minimal touch.

 Minimal soft furnishings

-Buy the best quality white, cream or dove grey bed linens possible.
-Choose a single strong colour like charcoal, black or navy for duvets and accents.
+Buy the best quality white, cream, or dove grey bed linens possible.
+Choose a single strong colour like charcoal, black, or navy for duvets and accents.
 Keep throw cushions to a minimum.
 Completely avoid drapes and dust ruffles!
 They are very un-minimal.